TanguyVln/CNN_fromSCRATCH/README.md

 ### Forward Pass
-In the forward pass, we scan the input in 2x2 windows and select the maximum value for each window.
+In the forward pass, we scan the input in 2x2 windows and select the maximum value of each window.

 ```python
 # set the output (half of the size in height and width)